mbforbes/docs/docs/concept/images.md

 ▶ beaker image pull examples/wordcount friendly-name
 ```

-## Cleanup
+## Clean Up

-To clean up, simply `docker image rm` any images created above.
+To remove Docker images from your system, use `docker image rm` on any of the images created above.

-Because images are immutable, they can't be deleted.
-It will be possible to archive them in the
-near future.